 Checkout these articles for more details about their experiences:

 What did the pilot 2020 Cohort say?

 [Matt] “The fellowship changed my perspective about how my research can be applied in the real world and whether there is a route to market!”

 [Stella] “He [Tech Transfer Manager] was a great manager/mentor for me.
 In every opportunity he had, he got me involved in various projects to get the maximum out of the fellowship I really appreciate his guidance and learned many things from him!”

 This fellowship is currently funded by the EPSRC Impact Acceleration Account (IAA), which aims to support knowledge exchange and the generation of impact from research.
 The funding will also be supplemented through other IAA's and the AI Institute as interest and eligibility allows.

 The programme will buy out your time on your current salary and will be managed as a secondment.

-Travel budget will enable travel to meetings and develop relationships and networks e.g. with businesses, catapults, investors, KTN etc. All or part of the programme may be delivered online.
+A travel budget may enable travel to meetings and develop relationships and networks e.g. with businesses, catapults, investors, KTN, etc. (government restrictions permitting).
+All or part of the fellowship may be delivered online.

 How to apply

 We are OPEN to receive expressions of interest and applications from ECRs based in all faculties for the new 2022 Cohort!
 Email your questions and interest to email@example.com